 This case study was originally published in American Gas Magazine.
 To download and read the PDF version, click here.

 For Dominion, one of the country’s largest producers and transporters of energy, safety is the number one core value.
-Michael Donahue, Manager of Gas Safety and Training for subsidiary Dominion East Ohio Gas, underscores the company’s attitude: “We want our workers to go home the same way they came to work – with no injuries – each and every day.”
-In addition to its ongoing business of supplying natural gas to 1.2 million customers, Dominion East Ohio is engaged in a 25-year, multi-billion dollar program to replace 5,500 miles of bare steel and cast iron pipeline infrastructure in the state of Ohio.
+Michael Donahue, Manager of Gas Safety and Training for subsidiary Dominion Energy Ohio (formerly Dominion East Ohio), underscores the company’s attitude: “We want our workers to go home the same way they came to work – with no injuries – each and every day.”
+In addition to its ongoing business of supplying natural gas to 1.2 million customers, Dominion Energy Ohio is engaged in a 25-year, multi-billion dollar program to replace 5,500 miles of bare steel and cast iron pipeline infrastructure in the state of Ohio.
 Throughout all of its work, the company takes pride in its continuing focus on putting in place robust safety programs.